AMC Networks Earnings: U.S. Ad Sales Rise 13% in 'Kevin Can F**k Himself' Quarter

-AMC Networks saw its U.S. ad sales rise 13% in the second quarter of 2021 compared to the prior year’s Q2, the company revealed in its earnings report Friday.
+AMC Networks saw its U.S. ad sales rise 13% in the second quarter of 2021 compared to the prior year’s Q2, the first full quarter of 2020 in which the effects of COVID-19 were felt throughout the entertainment industry, the company revealed in its earnings report Friday.

 The 13% increase in domestic advertising revenue counts all of AMC Networks’ “Domestic Operations,” which includes the company’s national networks — AMC, WE tv, BBC America, IFC, and SundanceTV — as well as its streaming services — AMC+, Acorn TV, Shudder, Sundance Now, and ALLBLK — plus AMC Studios, IFC Films, and AMC Networks Broadcasting & Technology.